Schedule Meeting

 InnoDB buffer pool is the most important memory area to allocate.
 It contains the most frequently read data and index entries from InnoDB tables.
 Its size is determined by innodb_buffer_pool_size, which is one of the two most important settings for performance.

 The official recommendation from MySQL is to keep it 80% of your available memory.
-The official MariaDB recommendation is to keep it 70-80% of your memory.
-Both are wrong.
+The official MariaDB recommendation used to be to keep it 70-80% of your memory (though it changed after this article was published).
+Both recommendations are wrong.

 Why is the rule of thumb wrong?